dobhal-abhishek/detecting-phishing-websites/README.md

-# PHISHCOOP phishing website detection
+# PHISHCOOP phishing website detection - (Why it is important)
 Detection of phishing websites is a really important safety measure for most of the online platforms.
 So, as to save a platform with malicious requests from such websites, it is important to have a robust phishing detection system in place.

 ## DATA SELECTION